timeteam/timeteam.github.io/_posts/2015-12-12-Without-Miracles.md

 ***

-A bit too "opinionated-philosophy from a quick skim .
+A bit too "opinionated-philosophy" from a quick skim .
 Low priority to read.